owncloud-archive/documentation/admin_manual/configuration/server/security_setup_warnings.rst

 Please refer to the :ref:`code_signing_fix_warning_label` documentation how to debug this issue.

-Your database does not run with "READ COMMITED" transaction isolation level
+Your database does not run with "READ COMMITTED" transaction isolation level
 ---------------------------------------------------------------------------

-"Your database does not run with "READ COMMITED" transaction isolation level.
+"Your database does not run with "READ COMMITTED" transaction isolation level.
 This can cause problems when multiple actions are executed in parallel."

 Please refer to :ref:`db-transaction-label` how to configure your database for this requirement.